Your self-introduction is your chance to tell the interviewer who you are, what your skillset is, and why you’re the best candidate for the job.

-We’ll go over how to introduce yourself in an interview the right way, with some examples and tips on how to make a great first impression.
+Learn how to introduce yourself in an interview with these examples, and scroll down for tips on making a great first impression.

 Sample self-introduction for an interview